harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ```

-Now it’s the perfect time to grab a cup of coffee.
+Now it's the perfect time to grab a cup of coffee.
 Let the CronJob do its work for a couple of times.

 ----